kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

     v.push_back(Employee{"John Doe", 15, 0});
     v.emplace_back("Bob Smith", 45, 80000);

-``emplace_back()`` creates the new vector element in-place, in the vector itself, eliminating the need for creating and them move'ing the temporary.
+``emplace_back()`` creates the new vector element in-place, in the vector itself, using the object's forwarded parameters, and thus eliminating the creation and moving of a temporary object into the vector.

 Overloading involving both rvalues and forwarding references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~